-Some clinical trials require Institutional Biosafety Committee approval before enrollment of study subjects.
-Clinical trials being performed by Indiana University employees or receiving Indiana University funding that meet any of the following criteria must be reviewed by the IBC:
+In addition to IRB approval, some clinical trials require Institutional Biosafety Committee (IBC) approval before enrollment of study subjects.
+Clinical trials performed by Indiana University employees or receiving Indiana University funding that meet any of the following criteria must be reviewed by the IBC:

-- Trials that involve human blood, fluids, or tissue that will be analyzed or handled in an IU laboratory.
+- Trials that involve human participant samples including blood, fluids, or tissue that will be analyzed or handled in an IU laboratory.

 - Trials that meet the definition of Human Gene Transfer (HGT), as stipulated by the NIH Guidelines: